Search results for

 Apple HomePod mini (2nd generation): At a glance

-- What's new?: Rumors suggest the HomePod mini 2 will use Apple's new Wi-Fi and Bluetooth chip to support Wi-Fi 6E.
-This will extend the capabilities of Wi-Fi 6 to 6 GHz with a compatible router to deliver faster Wi-Fi transfer speeds and improved Siri assistant.
+• What's new?: Rumors suggest the HomePod mini 2 will use Apple's new Wi-Fi and Bluetooth chip to support Wi-Fi 6E.
+This will extend the capabilities of Wi-Fi 6 to 6 GHz with a compatible router, delivering faster Wi-Fi transfer speeds and improved Siri assistant.
 We may also see Apple's new S10 chip, better sound quality, new colorways, and a lower-latency Handoff feature.

 The AirPods Pro (2nd generation) are undoubtedly one of Apple’s most popular products.
 In addition to releasing blockbuster earbuds, Apple tentatively dips its toes into the competitive waters of smart home electronics.
 Unfortunately, the company’s original HomePod speaker received a mixed reception at launch.
-While 2023’s second-generation HomePod left buyers with a much better impression, it was the HomePod mini that showed there was potential for Apple’s Siri-powered speakers.
-This brought surprisingly good sound quality, excellent iPhone integration, and a much cheaper price tag than its bigger sibling.
+While the 2023 second-generation HomePod left buyers with a much better impression, it was the HomePod mini that showed potential in Apple’s Siri-powered speakers.
+This brought surprisingly good sound quality, excellent iPhone integration, and a cheaper price tag than its older sibling.
 With the rumor mill finally bearing fruit, fans are understandably excited about the Apple HomePod mini (2nd generation).

 Will there be an Apple HomePod mini (2nd generation)?

-The Apple HomePod mini (2nd generation) will almost certainly come to market.
+The Apple HomePod mini (2nd generation) will almost certainly launch.
 This follows years of speculation among industry insiders.
 For example, trusted analyst Ming-Chi Kup posted to X on February 3, 2023, that mass shipments would begin in the second half of 2024.

-However, in his January 2025 Power On Newsletter, Bloomberg’s Mark Gurman noted that Apple aims to launch the new HomePod mini “toward the end of the year.”
+However, in his January 2025 Power On Newsletter, Bloomberg’s Mark Gurman noted that Apple aims to launch the new HomePod mini “toward the end of the year”.
 This likely aligns with reports that Apple’s new smart home hub has suffered setbacks due to delays in implementing a new version of Siri.
-Mark Gurman’s latest Power On Newsletter notes “Because the device, to an extent, relies on the delayed Siri capabilities, it has been postponed”.
+Mark Gurman’s recent Power On Newsletter noted that “Because the device, to an extent, relies on the delayed Siri capabilities, it has been postponed”.

 What is the most likely Apple HomePod mini (2nd generation) release date?

-There has been no official confirmation from Apple about when the HomePod mini (2nd generation) will come to market.
+There has been no official confirmation from Apple regarding when the HomePod mini (2nd generation) will come to market.
 Apple has also taken to announcing its home speakers roughly three weeks in advance of official release dates.
-Consequently, we should not expect any news at the company’s WWDC event on June 9, 2025.
-Instead, we will likely receive information after the iPhone 17 launch in September 2025.
+Consequently, we will likely receive information after the iPhone 17 launch in September 2025.

 What features and specs could the Apple HomePod mini (2nd generation) have?